-With different shapes, forms and colours, I try to express ideas and emotions.
+With different shapes, forms and colours, I express ideas and emotions.
 My intention is to touch and excite the imagination.
 Until we can imagine a possibility it is not likely to happen.
-For me the idea is the most important part of the process, rather than the result.
+For me, the idea is the most important part of the process, rather than the result.
 With any luck the tangible piece will faithfully represent the idea, usually with some twist that the process itself introduces.
 In this way my art happens.

-There have been many shifts in my work over the years but the basic underlying drive remains the same; that is to touch and excite the imagination.
+There have been many shifts in my work over the years but the basic underlying drive remains the same: that is to touch and excite the imagination.

 A native of Ottawa, Carol began her career as a photographic artist in the mid-Seventies following a degree in photography from the Institute of Design in Chicago where she studied with Peter Gold.
 She won the Toronto Art Directors Club Merit Award and the National Magazine Award for Photography for her early work as a fashion photographer in Toronto before moving to Cape Breton with her husband, sculptor Gordon Kennedy.
 Her work now hangs in collections across Canada, the US and Europe.

 Working in black-and-white and with hand-coloured photographs, Carol became well known for her moody landscapes as well as her unique portraits.
 In 1989, she segued this latter talent into a successful career photographing many of Nova Scotia’s finest talent, including: the Rankin Family, Rita MacNeil, Bruce Guthro, Natalie MacMaster and Rawlins Cross, to name a few.
 She then expanded upon this work in the music industry by becoming involved in the design and layout of CD artwork.
 Nominated for a Juno Award for CD Photography in 1997, Carol went on to win an East Coast Music Award (ECMA) for best graphic design in 1998, and the ECMA for Best Photographer in 2001.